Innoviz raises $38 million for lidar and perception software

 “Innoviz’s track record is filled with forward momentum that is further reinforced by the new funding and these two valuable additions to our team,” added Keilaf.
 “This solidifies our ability to support the enormous autonomy efforts underway across the globe; to enrich our product pipeline; to collaborate across automotive, mapping, robotics and drone/UAV industries and fully execute on our vision.”

 Innoviz also announced the hiring of Dr. Raja Giryes and Or Shimshi, who will serve as strategic collaborators to the product and software team.
-Dr. Raja, a senior academic and researcher, holds a doctorate in computer science, while Or has managed teams and held advisory roles for computer vision, deep learning, machine learning, and AI with companies like Samsung, Intel, Qualcomm, and Citi Bank.
+Giryes, a senior academic and researcher, holds a doctorate in computer science, while Shimshi has managed teams and held advisory roles for computer vision, deep learning, machine learning, and AI with companies like Samsung, Intel, Qualcomm, and Citibank.

 Lidar — sensors that measure the distance to target objects by illuminating them with laser light and measuring the reflected pulses — are at the core of a number of autonomous car systems, including those from Uber and Lyft, and have applications in domains from robotics and security to agricultural technology.
 Innoviz has two spotlight lidar products: the InnovizPro, a solid-state lidar with a 150-meter range and 20-frames-per-second framerate, and InnovizOne, an “automotive-grade” aftermarket, long-range development kit with a 250-meter range, ultra-wide field of view (120 degrees), and a 25-frames-per-second framerate.